-Every mailing list can go stale when it isn't used regularly, even if the subscribers were added through a verifiable opt-in process.
+Every audience can go stale when it isn't used regularly, even if the subscribers were added through a verifiable opt-in process.

-In this article, you'll learn about stale addresses, and how to improve a stale list.
+In this article, you'll learn about stale addresses, and how to improve a stale audience.

 About Stale Addresses

 Stale addresses are old or invalid emails that haven't been sent to in a long time.
-Lists with a lot of stale addresses can lead to high rates of bounces, spam complaints, and unsubscribes.
+Audiences with a lot of stale addresses can lead to high rates of bounces, spam complaints, and unsubscribes.
 We typically recommend that you delete or reconfirm stale addresses.
-A cleaner list helps improve your deliverability and engagement with the subscribers who really want to hear from you.
+A cleaner audience helps improve your deliverability and engagement with the subscribers who really want to hear from you.

-Here are some tips to turn a stale list into a clean one.
+Here are some tips to turn a stale audience into a clean one.

 - Remove and reconfirm stale addresses.